 The ASET and IdealScope images shown below also indicate a diamond with optimum fire and brilliance.

 The point to take back here is that when most jewelers claim their diamonds to be super ideal or super super ideal, you should take it with a pinch of salt.
 What you need to do is to be rational and objective in your diamond selection process.

 If any particular vendor refuses to show you these required images, walk away because they have something to hide.
-From experience, they are banking on you to be unknowledgeable about cut quality and to take advantage of uneducated consumers.
+From experience, they are banking on you to be unknowledgeable about cut quality so that they can take advantage of you.

 Likewise, any stores that claim they sell hearts and arrows diamonds MUST provide you with the evidence to back up their claims.
 The most common way of determining this is to view the diamond under a H&A scope.

 If you are working with online vendors, photographs taken with a Hearts and Arrows viewer will enable you to inspect details with ease.
 Here, the details do matter and a sloppy looking hearts and arrows patterning with inconsistencies is a tell tale sign of poor cut precision.

 Crisp & perfect hearts patterning & a hearts and arrows viewing scope.

 Here are the critical stuff about H&A diamonds which you need to pay attention to.
 Many times, the hearts and arrows patterning are of sub-par standards and are passed off as ideal because consumers don’t know how to detect the subtle nuances.

 Click this link to learn more about the 11 guidelines for optical symmetry in a hearts and arrows diamond.

 Clearly, I am using Brian Gavin as a good benchmark in this study.
 Whether you are buying online or shopping for a diamond in a physical store, these are things you need to look out for.
 If someone claims to sell you an ideal hearts and arrows diamond, you should subject the stone to the same scrutiny as I did above.